Jomietk/hugin_code/README.md

 Code using Hugin software https://www.hugin.com/

-It can be use to build Naive bay model or other and do prediction using StratifiedShuffleSplit cross validation.
+It can be use to build Naive bay model or other models and do prediction using StratifiedShuffleSplit cross validation.